 Sona Sharma , Partnership and Fundraising Manager

-I am the mother of a lovely young man who has used Skylarks services for many years.
-I have also been volunteering massage therapy and yoga skills for the last 6 years to parents and carers.
-I joined the staff team in October 2018 and spends my time liaising with local companies, schools and other potential partners.
+I am the mother of a lovely young man who has used Skylarks' services for many years.
+I have also been volunteering massage therapy and yoga skills for the last six years to parents and carers.
+I joined the staff team in October 2018 and spend my time liaising with local companies, schools and other potential partners.
 I love representing Skylarks in a variety of ways, from using songs with Makaton signing at school assemblies to delivering after-dinner speeches.
 So if you know any school, company or organisation that might be interested in fundraising for us, please get in touch.

 I can be contacted at email@example.com